Manish R Goswami: Social activity

-Goswami has started a Preschool & Daycare center with his son Siddhant Goswami, on occasion of inauguration the iconic and legendary Cricketer Mr. Sunil Gavaskar and Film director Subhash Ghai was presented.
+Goswami has started a Preschool & Daycare center with his son Siddhant Goswami, on occasion of inauguration the cricketer Mr. Sunil Gavaskar and Film director Subhash Ghai was presented.
 Former Indian batsman Sunil Gavaskar and producer Manish Goswami have been close friends for more than two decades.
 Producer Manish Goswami is trying to convince her to face the camera in one of his upcoming productions.
 Manish Goswami (Vice President) will hand over 5,000 Covishield vaccines to FWICE (Federation of Western India Cine Employees).
 FWICE may vaccinate its members who may also ask their spouses to take the dose.
-3.5 crores will be transferred among 7,000 salaried employees in trouble due to covid 19 through a private organization, for which FWICE thanked Manish Goswami for his cooperation.
+35 million will be transferred among 7,000 salaried employees in trouble due to COVID-19 through a private organization, for which FWICE thanked Manish Goswami for his cooperation.
 Manish Goswami shares memories related to Dilip Kumar on his death.
 Manish Goswami learned about Shagufta Ali health and financial plight and helped him financially for his better condition so that he could live well.

-Manish Goswami was unanimously elected as the Vice-Chairman of The Producers Guild of India Limited for the 10th consecutive time in the first meeting of the Management Council held immediately after the 68th Annual General Meeting on 21 September 2022.
+Manish Goswami was unanimously elected as the vice-chairman of The Producers Guild of India Limited for the 10th consecutive time in the first meeting of the Management Council held immediately after the 68th Annual General Meeting on 21 September 2022.